nebgnahz/cv-rs/README.md

 ## Install

 Before anything, make sure you have OpenCV 3 installed.
+If you are using windows, follow [this instruction](#windows), otherwise read this
-Read this [Introduction to OpenCV][opencv-intro] to get started.
+[Introduction to OpenCV][opencv-intro] to get started.

 Then in any Rust project, add this to your `Cargo.toml`: